The Scruffs: 1990s–2000s

 In the late 1990s, Big Star co-founder Alex Chilton convinced Burns to follow him to Glasgow, Scotland, where Big Star and The Scruffs themselves had been proclaimed a major influence by Scottish bands constituting what the press had dubbed "The Bellshill Sound."
 Burns reformed The Scruffs in Glasgow with local musicians Bobby Kildea, Stevie Jackson and Stuart Murdoch of Belle and Sebastian renown, Zachary Ware, guitarist with The Proclaimers, Francis MacDonald of Teenage Fanclub and BMX Bandits fame, and Wil O’Brien, guitarist for Los Angeles-based power pop bands The Andersons!, and Receiver.
 The group began recording at CaVa Studios in Glasgow.
 The new material was mixed at Ardent in Memphis.
 It was released in 2002 as The Scruffs' fifth album, Love, The Scruffs, initially only in Japan, where The Scruffs enjoyed a loyal following.
 Two tours in Japan followed over the next two years.

 In 2003, The Scruffs released their sixth album, Swingin' Singles.
 Although now principally living back in the United States, Burns continued to work in, variously, Glasgow and Edinburgh as well as Memphis.
 Although The Scruffs primarily toured in Europe and Japan, the group played its first concert in Memphis in over 20 years in 2006 while working on a new album at Ardent.

 At the end of 2006, The Scruffs released their seventh album, Pop Manifesto, to many favorable reviews.
 One critic wrote that "Burns is still writing terrific songs with glorious melodies and superb hooks, which is the real link between this music and his past," calling the album "a fine and well-crafted visit to smart pop heaven that proves Stephen Burns isn't running out of interesting ideas."
-David Bash ranked the album at number 5 on his top 125 albums of 2007 list.
+David Bash, CEO of International Pop Overthrow annual music festivals, ranked the album at number 5 on his top 125 albums of 2007 list.